The 5 Best Free Walking Tours in NYC for a New Perspective on the Big Apple

 Start your free walking tour at The Travel Agency

-Visit The Travel Agency to get some cannabis supplies for an especially ascendant tour — our Union Square dispensary location is closest to the above adventures.
+Visit The Travel Agency to get some cannabis supplies for an especially ascendant tour.
+Our Union Square dispensary is right near most of the above adventures, though our Fifth Avenue dispensary is in the heart of the free Midtown walking tour.
 Although New York City never stops bustling, sometimes, moving at your own pace provides exactly the change you need.